telegraph/smart-stub/README.md

 ### Build instructions

-sbt reload clean assembly   // build and run tests
+sbt reload clean assembly   // build and run tests sbt publish                 // push the jar to s3

 ### Usage
 Engineers should create an Object (e.g. MyStub.scala) which extends SmartStub and then: